What's Cooking? (film)

-What's Cooking? is a 2000 comedy-drama film directed by Gurinder Chadha and starring Mercedes Ruehl, Kyra Sedgwick, Joan Chen, Lainie Kazan, Maury Chaykin, Julianna Margulies, Alfre Woodard, and Dennis Haysbert.
+What's Cooking? is a 2000 British-American comedy-drama film directed by Gurinder Chadha and starring Mercedes Ruehl, Kyra Sedgwick, Joan Chen, Lainie Kazan, Maury Chaykin, Julianna Margulies, Alfre Woodard, and Dennis Haysbert.

 Plot

 On Thanksgiving day, four ethnically diverse families -- Vietnamese, Latino, Jewish, and African American — gather for the traditional meal.
 Each family has its own distinct way of cooking the traditional holiday meal and its own set of problems.

 Ruth and Herb Seelig welcome their daughter Rachel home, along with her girlfriend Carla.
 Ruth and Herb struggle to adjust their expectations for their daughter's future with her current living arrangement.
 On Thanksgiving, Rachel's older brother, Art, his wife Sarah, and Sarah's brother, Jerry, are in attendance as well as Bea and David, an elderly Jewish couple from a nearby retirement home.
 Over dinner Bea persistently questions Rachel about her romantic prospects, unaware that Rachel and Carla are lesbians, and Ruth and Herb both attempt to dissuade Bea from talking more, afraid that the truth of their daughter's homosexuality will come out.
 Eventually Rachel declares she has an announcement to make, much to her parents' chagrin, and states that she is pregnant.
 Her parents are dumbfounded, and it is revealed that Jerry, himself gay, was the sperm donor for Rachel and Carla.
 Rachel makes an impassioned plea to her family to accept her for who she is, and Ruth and Herb come to terms with accepting Carla and their new grandchild.

 Mrs. Elizabeth "Lizzy" Avila is separated from her husband, Javier, after he ran off with Lizzy's cousin, Rosa.
 Meanwhile, Lizzy has taken a lover of her own, a coworker named Daniel.
 The day before Thanksgiving, Lizzy and Javier's son, Tony, runs into his father at the grocery store.
 Finding out that his father would be celebrating Thanksgiving Day alone, Tony invites Javier to Lizzy's house the next day.
 When Lizzy finds out, she commands Tony to uninvite Javier, but the message is not conveyed.
 The Avilas' daughter, Gina, drives home from college on Thanksgiving Day with her Vietnamese American boyfriend, Jimmy.
 Jimmy faces some racist remarks from members of the Avila family, but he takes it in stride.
 At one point during the day, Lizzy sends Jimmy and Gina to return a video cassette to the store that Jimmy's family owns, and Jimmy witnesses his own family fighting, troubling him.
 Despite Gina's assurances that he can leave the Avila celebration to go check on his family, Jimmy declines, feeling that he can't be himself around them.
 Tensions boil over when Javier and Daniel arrive at Lizzy's house, leading to an argument between Lizzy and Javier.
 Lizzy refuses to give Javier a second chance for his infidelity and he storms out of the house.